fractalops/uatu/README.md

 # Uatu - The Watcher

-An autonomous system troubleshooting agent powered by Claude.
-Continuously monitors server health, detects anomalies, diagnoses root causes, and provides actionable remediation steps.
+An agentic system troubleshooting tool powered by Claude.
+Chat with your system, investigate issues with AI-powered analysis, and autonomously monitor for anomalies.

 ## Why Uatu?

 Traditional monitoring tools alert you to problems.
-Uatu understands them.
+Uatu **understands** them.

-**Key capabilities:**
+**Core capabilities:**
-- Autonomous anomaly detection using adaptive baselines
+- Interactive chat mode for conversational system troubleshooting
-- Root cause analysis connecting symptoms across CPU, memory, processes, and logs
+- One-shot investigations for specific symptoms
-- Natural language investigation interface for interactive troubleshooting
+- Continuous monitoring with adaptive baseline learning
-- Tiered tool discovery adapting to available system utilities
+- Root cause analysis connecting CPU, memory, processes, and logs
 - Token-efficient caching and rate limiting for cost control

 ## Installation